 Other signs such as extensive granule loss might be visible on the roof’s surface and cause significant loss of life to the shingles.
 To prevent roof leaks from damaging the inside of your home, you might need a new roof.

 Saving money on a roofing job is probably not the best idea.
 While it may seem like you are saving some money during installation, contractors charge according to their expertise and skillset.
-Cheap roof quote most often means cheap work.
+A cheap roof quote most often means cheap work.

 An inexpensive contractor will get the job done for less money, but you are likely to pay more for repairs and maintenance in the long run.
 Remember, insurance does not cover improperly installed roofs.